dottjt/plastic/chapters/12-death.md

 ### Describe Morning

 I didn't really feel much that morning.
-I didn't have the desire to feel, nor did I feel anything at all.
+Neither did I have the desire to feel, nor did I have the energy to understand what feelings were even for.
+No job.
+4 weeks behind in rent.
+But at least I still had drugs.
+Drugs n' coffee.
+Coffee n' beans.
+I didn't like the beans so much, but the coffee made up for it.

 But hey, it was a Saturday morning, the lungs were still breathing and I didn't quite have the courage to pull the trigger,  which essentially meant only one thing.
 It was time to tab.